Supplier Risk Management: The Definitive Guide

 7. Continuously Monitor for New Supplier Risks

-Supplier risks are constantly emerging in response to the rapidly shifting economic, geo-political, and cybersecurity environment.
+Supplier risks are constantly emerging in response to the rapidly shifting economic, geopolitical, and cybersecurity environment.
 It’s therefore important to continuously monitor your critical suppliers for new business, financial, reputation, and cyber risks.
-This intelligence can be used to adjust supplier risks scores and trigger response, mitigation and remediation activities – such as sourcing new suppliers, altering shipping routes, or requiring further assessments.
+This intelligence can be used to adjust supplier risk scores and trigger response, mitigation, and remediation activities – such as sourcing new suppliers, altering shipping routes, or requiring further assessments.

 8. Ensure Adherence to SLA and Performance Requirements